 The Samburu National Reserve is located on the southern bank of the Northern Ewaso Ngiro River.
 Samburu is home to a great population of Nile crocodiles and is the second most popular Kenyan game reserve.
 Elephant, buffalo, and lions come to drink under the palms and shady acacias along with unique animals to northern Kenya that make up the “special five”: zebra, giraffe, oryx, gerenuk, and Somali ostrich.
 Samburu has numerous lodges to choose from.

 3. Meru National Park

 This National Park straddles the equator and is bisected by 13 rivers and streams.
-Scenery here is diverse, giving a view from the slopes of Nyambeni Mountain Range to wide open plains with riverbanks dotted by doum palms.
-In terms of game, you can view lion, elephant, cheetah, leopard, black rhino, zebra, oryx and rare antelope.
+The scenery here is diverse, giving a view from the slopes of Nyambeni Mountain Range to wide open plains with riverbanks dotted by doum palms.
+In terms of wildlife, you can view lions, elephants, cheetahs, leopards, black rhino, zebra, oryx, and the rare antelope.

 4. Amboseli and the Chyulu Hills

 Amboseli is truly an oasis in the dry savannah, decorated with emerald-green, perennial swamps beneath the towering Kilimanjaro.
 This park is the best place in Africa to see elephants in dense concentrations.